celsworth/dribble/README.md

 Torrents that are deleted in the client elsewhere will continue to be rendered as a row until you restart Dribble.
 This may be fixed in future.

-The speed chart in the bottom right oesn't render binary unit (KiB/s) ticks on the y-axis very well.
+The speed chart in the bottom left doesn't render binary unit (KiB/s) ticks on the y-axis very well.
 They work but you can get some odd looking divisions at times.
 Fortunately I prefer network speeds measured in metric (kB/s) so this is a minor problem (for me).

 ### Known Bugs

 * Safari refuses to let you make a resizeable element smaller than its initial size, which becomes apparent when resizing Preferences/Logs.
 Silly Safari, other browsers get it right.
+* The column resizing orange drag bar would look better if it only used the relevant table height, not the full viewport height.
+This is a styling bug I haven't worked out how to fix yet.